p-j/geocodejson/README.md

 Each provider package export 2 main functions:

 - `geocode`: call the API with your input and options and get the raw response from the API
-- `parse`: parse the rew response from the API and returned a properly formatted GeocodeJSON response equivalent
+- `parse`: parse the raw response from the API and return a properly formatted GeocodeJSON response equivalent

 Refer to each packages README for a list of options linked to the underlying API capabilities.

 ## Roadmap

+> ⚠️ I'm not currently working on this package so this roadmap is more of a reminder of what would be good to add than a promise of any further development.
+>
+> ✨ Contribution are however more than welcome.

 _aka: TODO_